brunocordioli072/epic7_bot/README.md

 All kinds of contributions including enhancements, new features, code improvements, issues and bugs reporting are welcome.

-- The `master` branch of Epic7 Bot is the stable version, and all development is done in the `development` branch.
-So if you want to open a Pull Request, your commits need to be submitted to the `development` branch.
+- The `master` branch of Epic7 Bot is the stable version, and all development is done in the `develop` branch.
+So if you want to open a Pull Request, your commits need to be submitted to the `develop` branch.

 For more details, see [Contributing Guide](CONTRIBUTING.md).